Beck-Vilas/Beck-Vilas/README.md

 #### Entrepreneur & Programmer | Born Oct 31, 2005

 <!-- Add a brief introduction -->
-Hey there! 👋 I'm Beck Vilas Boas, a passionate programmer who's been coding since birth (well, almost).
-I'm thrilled to share my journey with you!
+Hey there! 👋 I'm Beck Vilas Boas, a programmer who's been coding for a long time now and want to share some of my projects!

 ![Programming](https://cdn.discordapp.com/attachments/1016488467322122383/1085725091763060736/bnbserverblur.png)